cockroachdb/docs/v22.1/monitor-cockroachdb-kubernetes.md

 The above configuration overrides the [default logging configuration](configure-logs.html#default-logging-configuration) and reflects our recommended Kubernetes logging configuration:

-- Save [`DEV`](logging.html#dev) channel logs to disk for troubleshooting.
+- Save debug-level logs (the `DEV` [log channel](logging-overview.html#logging-channels)) to disk for troubleshooting.
-- Send operational- and security-related logs to a [network collector](logging-use-cases.html#network-logging).
+- Send operational- and security-level logs to a [network collector](logging-use-cases.html#network-logging), in this case [Fluentd](configure-logs.html#fluentd-logging-format).

-The ConfigMap `name` is specified in the `logConfigMap` object of the Operator's custom resource, which is used to [deploy the cluster](deploy-cockroachdb-with-kubernetes.html#initialize-the-cluster):
+The ConfigMap `name` must match the `logConfigMap` object of the Operator's custom resource, which is used to [deploy the cluster](deploy-cockroachdb-with-kubernetes.html#initialize-the-cluster):

 ~~~ yaml
 spec: